giftig/flippy/README.md

 ## Management interface

 Flippy is equipped with an HTTP management interface, in /static.
-The recommended approach for serving this interface, and the approach used by the associated flippy-tester project, is to use nginx or another web server to serve the static files, proxying requests to flippy itself on a path of your choice.
-You can retrieve the giftig/flippy-admin image from dockerhub to easily serve this interface; it is set up with simple nginx config to serve the static files and proxy to flippy in another container, so the two can be easily composed.
+The recommended approach for serving this interface is to use nginx or another web server to serve the static files, proxying requests to flippy itself on a path of your choice.
+This is done for you using nginx if you build with the provided `Dockerfile-admin` as detailed below.
+You can retrieve the giftig/flippy-admin image from dockerhub to easily serve this interface if you don't want to build it yourself, too.

 ### Usage
 The admin is equipped with widgets for each of the built-in condition types to make it easy and